plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 Now run the analysis.
 This will estimate 100 ratios to brook the gap between posterior and prior, using a sample size of 10000 for each "stone".

-Here is an example of the output stored in the file _pelly.txt.Log.txt_ after you type <tt>run</tt> to start the analysis:
+Here is an example of the output stored in the file _pelly.txt.Log.txt_ after you type `run` to start the analysis:

     Iteration	Lh	Tree No	q12	q13	q21	q24	q31	q34	q42	q43	Root - P(0,0)	Root - P(0,1)	Root - P(1,0)	Root - P(1,1)
     11000	-155.195365	78	14.423234	34.800270	8.845985	45.927148	12.622435	50.476188	52.844895	32.149168	0.250068	0.249969	0.249994	0.249968